 Clinical Faculty Supervisors

 Patricia Barros, Ph.D., is a clinical fellow and approved supervisor in AAMFT, a Licensed Marriage and Family Therapist in DC, and a Graduate Licensed Marriage and Family Therapist in the state of Maryland.
 Her special interests include gender and ethnicity issues, intimate partner violence, as well as on individual and family resiliency.
+To learn more about Dr. Barros visit the University of Maryland website.

 Patricia Barros, Ph.D